-Recent major exhibitions are “Yayoi Kusama: Infinity Mirrors,” “Ragnar Kjartansson,” “Robert Irwin: All the Rules Will Change,” “Shirin Neshat: Facing History,” “Damage Control: Art and Destruction Since 1950” and “Ai Weiwei: According to What?”
+Recent major exhibitions are “Mark Bradford: Pickett’s Charge,” “Ai Weiwei: Trace at Hirshhorn,” “Yayoi Kusama: Infinity Mirrors,” “Ragnar Kjartansson,” “Robert Irwin: All the Rules Will Change,” “Shirin Neshat: Facing History,” “Damage Control: Art and Destruction Since 1950” and “Ai Weiwei: According to What?”

 The Hirshhorn is also committed to presenting new works from emerging and established artists.
 Recent exhibitions have featured Jeremy Deller, Jennie C. Jones, Grazia Toderi, Cyprien Gaillard and Mario Garcia Torres, and Pipilotti Rist.
 The Hirshhorn’s commitment to moving-image artworks can be seen in exhibitions by artists such as Ragnar Kjartansson, Oliver Laric, Santiago Sierra and Jorge Galindo, DEMOCRACIA, Ali Kazma, Nira Pereg, Hans Op de Beeck and SUPERFLEX.

 The Hirshhorn’s diverse range of year-round, free public programs invite today’s leading innovators in art, design, music and technology to explore ideas that shape 21st-century culture.
-Recent guests include The National guitarist and composer Bryce Dessner, celebrated architect David Adjaye, The New York Times art critic Holland Cotter, and digital scientists from MIT and Stanford University.
-The Museum’s signature Meet the Artist series features internationally renowned artists for intimate public discussions, including Shirin Neshat, Jason Moran and Theaster Gates, Jake Chapman, Ann Hamilton, Christo, Barbara Kruger and Vito Acconci.
-Its annual James T. Demetrion Lecture has featured speakers such as Anish Kapoor, Claes Oldenburg, Jeff Koons, Doug Aitken, Marina Abramović and Simon Schama.
+Recent guests include 2017 Venice Biennale curator Katy Siegel, Creative Time chief Curator Nato Thompson, The National guitarist and composer Bryce Dessner, celebrated architect David Adjaye, The New York Times art critic Holland Cotter, and digital scientists from MIT and Stanford University.
+The museum’s signature Artist Talk series features internationally renowned artists for intimate public discussions, including Mark Bradford, Shirin Neshat, Jason Moran and Theaster Gates, Jake Chapman, Ann Hamilton, Christo, Barbara Kruger and Vito Acconci.
+Its annual James T. Demetrion Lecture has featured speakers such as Ai Weiwei, Anish Kapoor, Claes Oldenburg, Jeff Koons, Doug Aitken, Marina Abramović and Simon Schama.

 About the Museum